 - Never shoot alone!
 Practicing your shot is one of the, if not, most important aspect of the game.
 Start a group chat with some guys on your team.
+More details can be found here.
 Running around and practicing multiple shots off of feeds helps you with muscle memory and goal awareness when it comes to game time.
 Also try and find a goalie, they can help you the most on how to hide your shoulders and explode towards the net.

 - Find a Wall!
 I can name at least four places that I know have giant concrete walls… THEY’RE EVERYWHERE.
 They are really meant for tennis players, but make for a perfect place for lacrosse players!
 30 minutes at least 3-4 times a week is all it takes to take your stick skills to the NEXT level.
 50 righty/lefty, 50 righty/lefty on the move, 50 switching hands, and if you’re not too lazy, 25 behind the back.

 - Lifting.
 For some players (much like myself) this could be the difference between riding the bench junior year to being a key starter your senior year.
 Lifting 3 times a week is the EASIEST routine to get into.
 Focusing on core strength exercises, shoulders, and back can greatly improve your; shot speed, first push on defense, and overall physical dominance.
 And don’t forget about LEG DAY!